 In my test above you can see that Instacart is 25% more expensive.

 Look, I get that we’re paying for convenience.
-I’ll probably still use Instacart from time to time.
+I’ll may still use Instacart from time to time.
 I just want to make sure you go into this with eyes wide open and realize that there is a real cost to that convenience.
 They offer free delivery but really they’ve just obfuscated their costs into inflated grocery items.

 Is Peapod cheaper than Instacart?

 As you can see most of these grocery items are the same or cheaper if you go with Peapod.
-The one caveat here is that I did the Peapod comparison a day later so prices may have changed.

 How do the fees compare?
 Peapod is higher than Instacart.